germartino/Forest-Fire-Detection/README.md

 ### MAVSDK Python

 Is a Python wrapper for MAVSDK.
-MAVSDK is a set of libraries providing a high-level API to MAVLink.
-It allow to write programs and to control a MAVLink-enabled drone.
+MAVSDK is a set of libraries providing a high-level API to MAVLink, it allow to write programs and to control a MAVLink-enabled drone.

 #### Parameters